Multipurpose Building - 500 S. Washington Street | Warrensburg, MO 64093

-Considered one the finest facilities of its kind in the nation, the Multipurpose Building is in its 32nd year of service to the university.
+Considered one the finest facilities of its kind in the nation, the Multipurpose Building is in its 37th year of service to the university in 2012-13.
 The $5.5 million facility was built at no expense to the State of Missouri, as financing was accomplished solely through student fees.

 The “Multi” truly lives up to its name, as it is one of the busiest places on campus.
 In addition to being the home of Mules and Jennies basketball and indoor track and field, Jennies volleyball, and Mules wrestling, the facility is used by university students, faculty, and staff, as well as the general public.

-Designed primarily for recreational use, the building features a spacious main arena with a six-lane track, a swimming pool, five indoor and two outdoor handball/racquetball courts, areas for free and universal weights, an activities area, locker rooms, meeting rooms, and offices for UCM's Intercollegiate Athletics staff.
+Designed primarily for recreational use, the building features a spacious main arena with a six-lane track, a swimming pool, three indoor handball/racquetball courts, areas for free and universal weights, an activities area, locker rooms, meeting rooms, and offices for UCM's Intercollegiate Athletics staff.
 The main arena can accommodate four basketball or six volleyball courts at one time or all of the events for an indoor track meet.

 Numerous special events take place in the Multi each year.
-It has hosted the Missouri State High School Activities Association’s state volleyball tournament since 1988, while state high school playoff games for basketball are also played annually in the building.
+It hosted the Missouri State High School Activities Association’s state volleyball tournament from 1988 until 2008, while state high school playoff games for basketball are also played annually in the building.

 In addition, the MIAA Indoor Track and Field Championships are contested in the Multipurpose Building.
-The facility is also used for Central’s annual commencement ceremonies and for major concerts.
+The facility is also used for Central’s annual commencement ceremonies, major concerts, and other UCM events.

 The Multi underwent a major renovation during the summer of 1998.
 An inlaid-wood floor was installed in the main arena, replacing most of the original Tartan surface and eliminating the need for the portable-wood floor that had been used for basketball since 1988, while the running track was resurfaced and new jumping and vaulting pits were created for track and field.